replicatedhq/replicated-docs/docs/enterprise/auth-changing-passwords.md

 When you install for the first time with the Kubernetes installer, the Replicated admin console is secured with a single shared password that is set automatically for all users.
 We recommend that you change this to a new, unique password for security purposes as this automated password is displayed to the user in plain text.

-The admin console password is hashed using bcrypt in a secret named `kotsadm-password`.
+The admin console password is salted and one-way hashed using bcrypt.
+The irreversible hash is stored in a secret named `kotsadm-password`.
 The password is not retrievable if lost.
 If you lose your admin console password, reset your password to access the admin console.

-For more information about bcrypt, see [bcrypt](https://www.npmjs.com/package/bcrypt) on the npm website.
+For more information about bcrypt, see [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) on Wikipedia.

 :::note
 Users with Identity Provider (IDP) access cannot change their password using this procedure.
 If an attempt is made, IDP users receive a message in the user interface to contact the identity service provider to change their password.
 For more information about resetting an IDP user password, see [Resetting Authentication](auth-identity-provider#resetting-authentication) in _Using an Identity Provider for User Access (Beta)_.